Secure CheckoutPersonal information is secured with SSL technology.

 - Covers global strategies and policies on the development of bioeconomies

-Post-graduates students, researchers in Chemical Engineers, Biochemical Engineers, Biotechnologists working in academic institutes, research institutes, industries and governmental agencies, Engineering Companies, Process Engineering, Chemical Plants, waste management plants, and policy makers
+Post-graduates students; researchers in Chemical Engineering; Biochemical Engineers; Biotechnologists working in academic institutes; research institutes, industries and governmental agencies; Engineering and Process Engineering compnies; Chemical and waste management plants; and policy makers

 SECTION A: Potential Bioresources